DhruvPareek/TheBookFund/README.md

 # The Book Fund
 A proof of concept of a method to disperse funds to targeted recipients using zero knowledge proofs (generated with the ZKEmail library) and an oracle (Chainlink Functions).
 More specifically, a method to allow people to verify their identity onchain via a cryptographic proof generated from a received email, then disperse some amount of USDC to the verified identity based on a defined mapping of identities to values stored in a database accessed by a Chainlink Oracle.

 This project implements that framework to create a platform which connects "donors" to UCLA students purchasing items from a retailer, allowing UCLA students who purchased something to redeem money equivalent to their purchases.
 I specified it further, by creating a pretend example where UCLA students who purchased books from a book retailer can receive money corresponding to the amount of money they spent purchasing books.

-The project works by:
+#### Concept Overview

-   1. A donor "deposits" or "donates" USDC into the smart contract.
+1. Donor deposits USDC in a smart contract.
-   2. Joe Bruin, a UCLA student (with email address joebruin@g.ucla.edu), purchases a book online through a retailer for $23.94 (arbitrary amount).
+2. Student (Joe Bruin) makes a purchase with a known email address.
-   3. The retailer stores the book purchase in their database as a mapping of: "joebruin@g.ucla.edu"-->$23.94.
+3. Retailer records that purchase amount in their database.
-   4. Joe Bruin generates a cryptographic proof using some email he received at joebruin@g.ucla.edu.
-   5. Joe uses his ethereum account with address 0xabc to submit the cryptographic proof to a function in a smart contract.
-Once the proof is verified, the smart contract saves the mapping of: "joebruin@g.ucla.edu"-->0xabc.
-   6. Joe then calls another function from the same smart contract to be repaid for the amount of USDC he spent at the book store.
-      - This function uses an oracle to make an API call to the book retailer's database with "joebruin@g.ucla.edu" as the identifier.
-The oracle will return $23.94.
-   8. The smart contract sends $23.94 worth of USDC to 0xabc.
+4. Student proves they control that email via a zero-knowledge proof.
+5. Student claims the USDC equivalent of their purchase from the contract, with the help of a Chainlink Functions oracle that checks the database.

-#### The steps again in further detail:
+#### The steps in further detail:

-   1. A donor "deposits" or "donates" USDC into the contracts/src/TheFund.sol smart contract.
+   1. Donor Deposits USDC
+      - A donor calls `depositUSDC()` on `TheFund.sol` to deposit USDC.
+   2. Student Purchase
-   2. Joe Bruin, a UCLA student (with email address joebruin@g.ucla.edu), purchases a book online through an online retailer for $23.94 (arbitrary amount).
+      - Joe Bruin, with email joebruin@g.ucla.edu, makes a $23.94 purchase at an online retailer.
-   3. The retailer stores the book purchase in their database as a mapping of: "joebruin@g.ucla.edu"-->$23.94.
+      - The retailer’s DB maps "joebruin@g.ucla.edu" to "$23.94".
+   3. Proof Generation
-   4. Joe Bruin generates a cryptographic proof with a zkey generated from the circuits/src/DhruvEmailVerifier.circom circuit.
-Joe generates the proof using values from an email he received at "joebruin@g.ucla.edu" as the inputs to the circuit.
-By using an email Joe received at "joebruin@g.ucla.edu" to generate inputs to the circuit allows Joe Bruin to generate a proof that proves to others that he is a UCLA student in control of the email address joebruin@g.ucla.edu.
+      - Joe Bruin generates a cryptographic proof with a zkey generated from the circuits/src/DhruvEmailVerifier.circom circuit.
+      - Joe generates the proof using values from an email he received at "joebruin@g.ucla.edu" as the inputs to the circuit.
+      - By using an email Joe received at "joebruin@g.ucla.edu" to generate inputs to the circuit allows Joe Bruin to generate a proof that proves to others that he is a UCLA student in control of the email address joebruin@g.ucla.edu.
+   4. On-Chain Verification
-   5. Joe Bruin submits this proof to the VerifyEmail() function of contracts/src/TheFund.sol using his ethereum address 0xabc.
-If the proof is verified, "joebruin@g.ucla.edu" is stored in a mapping in the smart contract as: "joebruin@g.ucla.edu"-->0xabc.
+      - Joe Bruin submits this proof to the VerifyEmail() function of contracts/src/TheFund.sol using his ethereum address 0xabc.
+      - If the proof is verified, "joebruin@g.ucla.edu" is stored in a mapping in the smart contract as: "joebruin@g.ucla.edu"-->0xabc.
+   5. Redeem USDC
-   6. Joe Bruin calls the claimFunds() function from contracts/src/TheFund.sol to redeem some amount of USDC corresponding to his purchase of books from the book store.
+      - Joe Bruin calls the claimFunds() function from contracts/src/TheFund.sol to redeem some amount of USDC corresponding to his purchase of books from the book store.
       - claimFunds() calls requestPriceData() from the EmailOracle smart contract.
       - requestPriceData() uses Chainlink Functions service to make a request to the API "https://y3ugr0hill.execute-api.us-east-1.amazonaws.com/production/email?student_email=joebruin@g.ucla.edu" (a mockAPI I created to mimick a book store's database).
-This API request and corresponding oracle request will return $23.94, because that is the value in the database that is saved corresponding to "joebruin@g.ucla.edu".
+      - This API request and corresponding oracle request will return $23.94, because that is the value in the database that is saved corresponding to "joebruin@g.ucla.edu".
-   7. Upon the oracle request returning, the function fulfill() from the EmailOracle contract will call transferUSDC() from the TheFund contract. transferUSDC() will send $23.94 to Joe Bruin's ethereum address.
+      - Upon the oracle request returning, the function fulfill() from the EmailOracle contract will call transferUSDC() from the TheFund contract.
+      - transferUSDC() will send $23.94 to Joe Bruin's ethereum address.

 #### Two assumptions:
  - The Oracle in this smart contract uses an API with access to the book retailer's database of purchases.